See if you qualify

 • Legally resident in Canada.

-• Applied for his O-1A at the U.S. Consulate in Toronto.
+• Applied for his O-1A at the U.S. Consulate in Toronto, where he lives.

-• Submitted DS-160, paid the fees, and explained why he’s applying from Canada.
+• Submitted DS-160, paid the fees, and attended his interview.

 **Final Thoughts: One Visa, Many Journeys**